 Pollution Control Prerequisite Consideration for Implementation at the National and Transboundary Level Pollution control legislation and establishment of administrative bodies.
 Level of authority that should be afforded to local and national level.
 Environmental standards and emission limits.
 Harmonisation at transboundary and international level.
-Pollution control by local authorities.
-Ability to ensure enforcement of legislation.
-Police prosecution and penalties for pollution offences.
-Ability to ensure enforcement of legislation.
-Financial assistance for pollution Level of industrial development; Prioritisation of national reduction.
-Government; Commitment from the international community.
+Pollution control by local authorities and CBO's / NGO's Ability to ensure enforcement of legislation.
+Police prosecution and penalties for pollution offences (based on the Polluter Pays Principle) Ability to ensure enforcement of legislation.
+Financial assistance for pollution reduction.
+Level of industrial development; Prioritisation of national Government; Commitment from the international community.
 Industrial development planning.
 Level of industrial development; National and Transboundary planning structures.
 Environmental assessments.
 Level of available expertise in pollution effects and technologies; Willingness to share results at the transboundary level.
 Pollution control research and surveys.
 Level of available expertise; Willingness to share data at the transboundary level.
 Training of environmental pollution control personnel.
 Level of available expertise in pollution control technologies.
 Public awareness of pollution issues.
 Establishment of public awareness and outreach programs at national and transboundary level.